MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 >

 ##Code Optimisation
-Wow what is with `static var dateFormatter` well glad you asked, this is a code optimisation for a `NSDateFormatter` object, some objects are nortiously slow to initialize so you want to be able to reuse them instead.
+Wow, what is with `static var dateFormatter`?
+Glad you asked!
+This is a code optimisation for a `NSDateFormatter` object.
+Some objects are notoriously slow to initialize, so you want to be able to reuse them instead of creating a new one every time.
-When I say 'slow' this is a very relative term however if you are processing hundreds of objects, it all adds up and if it only takes a few lines of code to optimise then it's time well spent.
+When I say 'slow' this is a relative term.
+With one object, you might not even notice the difference.
+However, if you are processing hundreds of objects, the initialization time adds up and if it only takes a few lines of code to optimise, then it's code that's worthwhile.

-I wouldn't expect you at this stage to start worrying about optimisations, focus on your application experience first.
-However it's good to know there is always a little extra juice that can be squeezed out of an app, this comes with experience.
+I wouldn't expect you at this stage to start worrying about optimisations.
+Focus on your application experience first.
+However, it's good to know there is always a little extra juice that can be squeezed out of an app.
+This comes with experience.

 ##didSet

-So you've added a variable to store the `Note` object, what is didSet?
-Well it's a rather handy bit of functionality that will be called whenever this `note` object is modified.
+So you've added a variable to store the `Note` object.
+What is didSet?
+It's a rather handy bit of functionality that will be called whenever this `note` object is modified.
-For example if it gets edited anwyhere, this function will be called that will updated the OutLet labels and therefore update the `NoteCell` in our list.
+For example, if the note gets edited anywhere, this function will be called that will update the OutLet labels and therefore update the `NoteCell` in our list.

 ##Notes Collection

-Before you create a new note, you need to ensure you add a notes variable to our `NotesViewController` so we can populate the Table View.
+Before you create a new note, you need to add a notes variable to our `NotesViewController` so we can populate the Table View.

 > [action]
 > Add the following code to after your `tableView` variable in `NoteViewController`